Suitcase packed for summer travel in the UK

 Dresses

-Dresses make it easy to feel comfortable and stylish day or night.
-In the summertime, they’re a great choice to stay cool.
-Add a cardigan or light raincoat if the weather doesn’t cooperate.
+Dresses make it easy to feel comfortable and stylish in the UK summer.
+In London there are tons of gorgeous sundresses out and about – usually paired with sneakers.
+Add a cardigan or light raincoat if the weather forecast looks questionable.

-This dress comes in a range of colors and patterns, and it has pockets!
-You can also find it in maxi-length or with spaghetti straps.
+This sundress comes in a range of colors and patterns, and it has pockets!
+You can also find it in maxi-length or with spaghetti straps

 Casual Knits